SORMAS-Foundation/SORMAS-Project/sormas-devserver/README.md

 directories (`target/sormasfolders`).

 ## Prerequisites
 This setup requires a working Java, maven, and docker(-compose) environment.

+## Configuration
+The port used by the sormas-postgres docker container and other ports used by the cargo server can be configured in file `.env`.

+To run the cargo server against an existing database, configure `SORMAS_POSTGRES_PORT` in `.env` and skip the `docker-compose` step in the server setup.

+After adjusting the configuration, (re)run `mvn install` and (re)start the server.

 ## Build the project